You are eligible for the program if you meet ALL of the following criteria:

 No, there are many opportunities for internships that focus on various areas within the media, such as sales, human resources, accounting, finance, law, public relations, customer service, engineering and information systems, as well as journalism and production.
 Our three tracks highlight the many areas in which our fellows intern.

-Yes, all students are recruited locally and, if selected, would work for a media company near their home.
-Please use your permanent residence/hometown address as your address on the application.
+Students are recruited locally and are primarily considered for internships near their permanent residence/hometown address.
+Please be sure to use your permanent residence/hometown address as your address on the application.

 Yes, if selected, the program requires that you work a minimum of eight weeks in the summer.
 You may attend any college you wish as long as you are available to work during the required time in the summer.

-Use the tips noted above and research the company’s website.
+- Use the tips noted above and research the company’s website.
 Prepare several questions for the interviewer based on your research.
 The questions should not be related to compensation.
 It is important to dress appropriately for your interview.
-Also, be sure you know exactly where your interview will take place and how long it will take to get there, allowing time for unexpected travel delays.
+An interview may be conducted by phone, video, or in-person.
+Be prepared for each type of interview.
+If you are interviewing in person, be sure you know exactly where your interview will take place and how long it will take to get there, allowing time for unexpected travel delays.
 Arrive at the interview at least 15 minutes before your scheduled appointment.
+Please note that companies may invite you to multiple interviews during the review process.

 The Foundation attempts to match qualified candidates’ interests and qualifications with the requirements of our corporate partners.
 Given the limited number of opportunities, we cannot offer candidates a variety of options for placement.